Recognizing Interval Bigraphs by Forbidden Patterns: Introduction

-The vertex set of a graph $G$ by is denoted by $V(G)$ and the edge set of $G$ is denoted by $E(G)$.
-For graph $G$ There are several graph classes that can be characterized by existence of ordering without forbidden pattern.
+The vertex set of a graph $G$ is denoted by $V(G)$ and the edge set of $G$ is denoted by $E(G)$.
+There are several graph classes that can be characterized by existence of an ordering without forbidden patterns.
 One such an example is the class of interval graphs.
 A graph $G$ is an interval graph if and only if there exists an ordering $<$ of the vertices of $G$ such that none of the following patterns appears \cite{dama,dgr}.

-\begin{itemize} \item $a < b < c$, $ac, bc \in E(G)$ and $ab \not\in E(G)$ \item $a < b < c$, $ac \in E(G)$ and $bc, ab \not\in E(G)$ \end{itemize}
+\begin{itemize} \item $v_a < v_b < v_c$, $v_av_c, v_bv_c \in E(G)$ and $v_av_b \not\in E(G)$ \item $v_a < v_b < v_c$, $v_av_c \in E(G)$ and $v_bv_c, v_av_b \not\in E(G)$ \end{itemize}